konstructio/kubefirst/docs/common/certificates.md

 During the installation process, ArgoCD applications are instantiated, applying the application manifest, and one of the manifest steps trigger the creation and management of the SSL certificates using Let's Encrypt.
-Let's Encrypt then initializes a challenge, and after the challenge is solved, the SSL certificate is confirmed via Let's Encrypt as a valid certificate.
+Let's Encrypt then initializes a challenge and, after the challenge is solved, the SSL certificate is confirmed via Let's Encrypt as a valid certificate.

 ## Backup and Restore certificates